brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 explained in great detail in the official ARM documentation so I won't repeat all of that.
 This section provides a quick summary of the read transaction.

-* The source sends an 8-bit read request.
+* The source sends an 8-bit read request consisting of:
     * A start bit (1)
     * The AP/DP select bit.
 0 means reading a DP register, 1 means reading an AP register.
     * The read bit (1)